Teach for America

 Ties to the Philanthropic Sector

-Teach for America depends entirely on donations and grants from private corporations, individuals, foundations and the government.
-Other supporters that first year were The Carnegie Corporation who contributed $300,000, the Kellogg Foundation contributing $40,000, Merck & Company as their first corporate sponsor, and Ross Perot personally offered a challenge grant of $500,000.
+Teach for America depends entirely on donations and grants from private corporations, individuals, foundations, and the government.
+Other supporters from the first year were The Carnegie Corporation contributing $300,000, the Kellogg Foundation contributing $40,000, Merck & Company as their first corporate sponsor, and Ross Perot personally offering a challenge grant of $500,000.
 With those gifts in place, the remaining dollars came in rather quickly to meet a $2.5 million budget (Ibid., 42-46).

 In 1994, the Corporation for National Service committed $2 million to Teach for America, making it a part of the AmeriCorps program.
 This was the first federal money allocated to the organization and was twice as much as what is normally allocated for such programs (Ibid., 93).
 The Department of Education announced that Teach for America received a federal grant from the Fund for the Improvement of Education in the amount of $1 million to expand their recruitment initiatives (Babyack and Glickman 2003).

 In 2011, the Eli and Edythe Broad Foundation was the first philanthropic organization to commit to an endowment fund with a pledge of $25 million and called upon other funders to match this figure.
-Three addional philanthropic donors, the Laura and John Arnold Foundation, The Robertson Foundation and Steve Mandel stepped up and each provided $25 million matching funds.
-In total, Teach for America has over 350 corporations, foundations and individuals of which donate annually.
+Three addional philanthropic donors, the Laura and John Arnold Foundation, The Robertson Foundation, and Steve Mandel stepped up and each provided $25 million in matching funds.
+In total, Teach for America has over 350 corporations, foundations, and individuals who donate annually.
 In addition, they receive state support from four states and local support from twenty-two school districts and city governments.